-The Result In The Pa.
-Special Election Could Mean Trouble For Republicans
+Democrat Conor Lamb Appears To Have Won Pa.
+Special Election.
+Here's What It Means

 Consider: Not only is this a district President Trump won by about 20 points in November 2016, as plenty have pointed out, but there are 118 Republicans sitting in seats Trump won by less than the 18th Congressional District in Pennsylvania.
 Democrats need to flip a net of 24 seats to take back control of the House.

-It's important to not overread the results of any special election, but the result — no matter which way it goes in the end — raises questions about the Trump Coalition and how much it transfers to the Republican Party broadly; the GOP's messaging on everything from continuing to use House Minority Leader Nancy Pelosi, D-Calif., as a cudgel as well as the tax bill; and whether Republicans can hold off a Democratic wave given this result was yet another example of Democrats holding onto the enthusiasm advantage.
+It's important to not overread the results of any special election, but the result — no matter which way it goes in the end — raises questions about the Trump coalition and how much it transfers to the Republican Party broadly; the GOP's messaging on everything from continuing to use House Minority Leader Nancy Pelosi as a cudgel to the tax bill; and whether Republicans can hold off a Democratic wave given that this result was yet another example of Democrats' holding on to the enthusiasm advantage.

-Where the race goes from here — if all holds, there don't appear to be enough votes for Saccone to catch up
+Where the race goes from here

+Member station WESA has reviewed current vote counts from all of the individual counties in the district.
+That count shows Lamb with a lead of 627 votes.
+Between provisional ballots, absentee ballots and military/residents overseas ballots still outstanding, there are only 618 votes left to count based on the latest numbers.
+That gives Lamb an insurmountable lead.

+This is barring the potential for a protest recount, which would be based on evidence of voter fraud or errors in counting.
+Pennsylvania law does not provide for an automatic recount in congressional races.

 There is no timeline for certification of the race at this point, according to the Pennsylvania secretary of state's office.

-There are an additional 188 overseas and military ballots that were issued.
-They are allowed to be received by the elections offices as late as Tuesday, the official said.

-The key point here: If you add up all of what's outstanding, it's not enough for Saccone to close the gap with Lamb.

-Still, there is the possibility of a recount, but it's an outside possibility at this point.
-There is no provision for an automatic recount when it comes to congressional races in Pennsylvania.
-A recount would be triggered if three people in each precinct come forward with evidence of voter fraud.
+A recount is an outside possibility at this point.
+One would be triggered if three people in each precinct come forward with evidence of voter fraud or counting errors.
 Loosely, they have until the middle of next week to do that.

-Warning signs for GOP that the Trump Coalition may not be transferable
+Warning signs for GOP that the Trump coalition may not be transferable

 White, working-class voters were key to Trump's presidential victory — and there are plenty of them in this district.